pypr/automan/docs/source/tutorial.rst

   an entire research paper.

-- Olivier Mesnard has created a nice example as part of the review of this paper that can be seen here: https://github.com/mesnardo/automan-example
+- Olivier Mesnard has created a nice example as part of the review of this paper that can be seen here: https://github.com/mesnardo/automan-example the example also nicely shows how automan can be used from within a docker container for a completely reproducible workflow.